Abhiroop/Abhiroop.github.io/_posts/2017-2-11-Finger-Trees.md

     recurse down right child
 Break recursion at the leaf node of course!!
 ```
 Thats laughably simple.
 Right?
 The trick is unifying the above 2 metadata functions for priority queue and random access list.
-And the grand unifier of it all is the elegant Monoid typeclass.
+And the grand unifier of it all is the elegant `Monoid` typeclass.

-A dull definition of a monoid is a `a binary associative operation with an identity.` However if we look at the typeclass definition of Monoid:
+A succint definition of a Monoid is `a binary associative operation with an identity.` Lets look at the typeclass definition of Monoid:
 ```haskell
 class Monoid a where
   mempty :: a